How to Immigrate to Canada from Australia

-Do not see you job title here?
+Do not see your job title here?
 Do not worry, you can find your job NOC level and code when you visit the CIC website.

 To make sure you are completely healthy before you come to Canada you must complete a medical exam.
 This medical exam cannot be performed by just any doctor.
 You can only use an approved professional from the panel of physicians.

-Below are some of the doctors you can visit in Australia that are approved professionals.
+Below are some of the doctors you can visit in Australia that are certified approved professionals.

 |City Name||Doctor's’ Name||Contact Details|

 |Adelaide||Sharoon Shirjeel||1300 794 919|